 A few grammatical errors are never great, but even worse, if you ignore localization within translation is that you can very easily offend.

-At Weglot, we’ve always been big advocates of mixing machine and human translation to fine-tune your translation and optimize it for localization.
+At Weglot, we’ve always been big advocates of mixing machine and human translation to get high-quality translation and optimize it for localization.

 Machine translation quickly provides a first layer of translation.
 This saves time for the translator (and money for you) because they can head in to make any required changes, to perfect it.

-However, what about translating imagery?
-It’s not just words that need be translated to give a better sense of localization.
+Translating your website content includes translating and adapting imagery too.
+After all, it’s not just words that need to be translated to give a better sense of localization.
 You wouldn’t show a snowy winter scene to depict the Christmas period in sunny, warm Australia, would you?
 It’s these types of detail-oriented and thoughtful localization efforts that win you favor in your local markets and help you fit in with your audience.

 You might be tempted to look at an oversaturated local market and think there’s no room for you.
 That’s not necessarily true, though, so don’t allow this to put you off.
 A competitive target market can equal a strong market.